OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/disc/search.md

 ---
 title: search
-description: This docusaurus page provides detail on how to use the Search function within the CoinPaprika API, including specific parameters such as limit, sort, and category.
+description: "This docusaurus page provides detail on how to use the Search function" within the CoinPaprika API, including specific parameters such as limit, sort, and category.
 keywords: